cunybpl/nycet_pnp/src/content/guides/systems/water-cooled-chiller.md

             </td>
             <td>
                 <ul>
-                    <li><a href="/documents/measurement-technique/electrical-spot-measurement">Spot measurements of true RMS power</a> of the constant-speed compressor motor and controls</li>
+                    <li><a href="/documents/measurement-technique/electrical-spot-measurement">Spot measurements of true RMS power</a> of the compressor motor and controls</li>
                     <li><a href="/documents/measurement-technique/motor-runtime">Compressor motor runtime</a></li>
                 </ul>
             </td>